 Going through a divorce can be stressful.
-From diving property to determining spousal support, there is a lot to consider when a couple ends their marriage.
+From dividing property to determining spousal support, there is a lot to consider when a couple ends their marriage.
 Outside of the financial aspects couples face, they will also have to make plans for their children.

 Depending on the situation, parents can have a hard time deciding how they want to raise their child.